openshift-splat-team/enhancements/enhancements/installer/aws-ingress-nlb-security-group.md

 > WIP

-FOCUS on customer (short-term):
+Focus on customer (short-term):

 - As an OpenShift administrator, I want to deploy a cluster on AWS using a Network Load Balancer with Security Groups in the default router service, so that I can comply with AWS best practices and "security findings"[1].

-FOCUS on product improvement (future, nice-to-have, and to unblock more features):
+Focus on product improvement (future to unblock more features):

 - As an OpenShift Engineer, I want to use NLB as the default LB for the router, following AWS best practices.